zerrium/zerrium/README.md

 **zerrium/zerrium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->

-- 🔭 I’m currently looking for jobs (Java Programer)
-- 🌱 I’m currently learning Android Studio (Java)
+- 🌱 I’m currently learning Javascript (ExpressJS, NodeJS)
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - ⚡ Fun fact: ... -->